-It is recommended that you select a dedicated workspace folder for your workbench projects only.
+ARM recommends that you select a dedicated workspace folder for your workbench projects only.
 If you select an existing folder containing resources that are not related to workbench projects, you cannot access them in Eclipse.
 These resources might also cause a conflict later when you create and build projects.

-Changes to the customized settings in the Window $\rightarrow$ Preferences dialog box are saved in your workspace.
+Changes to the customized settings in the Window \rightarrow Preferences dialog box are saved in your workspace.
 If you select a different workspace then these settings might be different.